imranpollob/Full-Stack-AI-Engineer/README.md

 ## Repository Structure

-- `docs/` - Contains all the Markdown files for the daily micro-tutorials and weekly overviews.
+- `docs/` - Contains all the Markdown files for the daily micro-tutorials.
 The live website is built from this folder.
-- `WeekX/DayY/` - Contains the actual Python code, scripts, PyTorch/TensorFlow experiments, and datasets corresponding to the daily lessons.
 - `mkdocs.yml` - The configuration file for generating the documentation website using MkDocs and the Material theme.

 ## Local Development